 Boarders enjoy termly visits to the theatre, cinema, museums and in the summer months, regular trips down to the seaside.
-Closer to home, Boarders can visit two impressive golf courses close by and equestrian enthusiasts can head to nearby Beauport Park to ride, both within 5 miles of Clyde and Pyke House.
-Boarders also have weekend use of the School’s extensive Sports facilities to including our many football pitches, tennis courts, heated indoor and outdoor swimming pools, badminton and basketball courts and fitness gym.
-Private lessons in most sports including golf, horse riding, music, speech and drama can be arranged on request and will be chargeable extras.
+Boarders also have weekend use of the School’s extensive Sports facilities too, including our many football pitches, tennis courts, heated indoor and outdoor swimming pools, badminton and basketball courts and fitness gym.
+Private lessons in most sports including music, speech and drama can be arranged on request and will be chargeable extras.

 Our school is located in a beautiful rural setting, whilst within easy reach of London, so there is always plenty for boarders to do!